$T\overline{T}$ deformation in SCFTs and integrable supersymmetric theories: Introduction

 In \S \ref{sec:S-matrix}, we find the deformed S-matrix and ground state energy for two-dimensional $\mathcal{N} = (2,2)$ Landau-Ginzburg models with superpotential $W (X, \beta) = \frac{X^{n+1}}{n+1} - \beta X$ using the thermodynamic Bethe ansatz (TBA).
 We show that the deformed ground state energy obeys the inviscid Burgers’ equation, and perturbatively calculate the ground state energy for each soliton system to leading order in the radius of the spatial circle.
 One can also generalize this analysis to some $\mathcal{N} = (1,1)$ theory using Melzer's folding prescription \cite{Melzer:1994qp}, which relates the TBA analyses for integrable $\mathcal{N} = (2,2)$ models to the corresponding $\mathcal{N} = (1, 1)$ ones.
 This allows us to show the deformed ground state energy of $\mathcal{N} = (1,1)$ integrable models obey the inviscid Burgers' equation and confirm the folded integrable $\mathcal{N} = (2,2)$ models' deformed ground state energy matches exactly with the deformed ground state energy in $\mathcal{N} = (1,1)$ integrable models.

 In the same section, we also explore well-studied supersymmetric indices under the $T\overline{T}$ deformation and derive their corresponding flow equations via TBA.
-In particular, we show the Witten index, Cecotti-Fendley-Intriligator-Vafa (CFIV) index and elliptic genus do not flow under the $T\oT$ deformation since none of them depends on $D$-terms.
+In particular, we show the Witten index, Cecotti-Fendley-Intriligator-Vafa (CFIV) index and elliptic genus do not flow under the $T\oT$ deformation in the integrable supersymmetric theories.
+This is perhaps not a surprise because in general these quantities do not depend on the $D$-term deformation.
 More generally, we expect quantities dependent on $D$-terms like $\text{Tr} (-1)^F F^l e^{-\beta H}$ for $l > 1$ to flow under the deformation.
-This is consistent with the results by Chang et al. \cite{Chang:2019kiu}, where they showed the K\"{a}hler potential ($D$-term) receives corrections from the $T\oT$ deformation while the superpotential ($F$-term) is protected.
-The CFIV index not flowing hints at the possibility that the $\mathcal{N} = (2, 2)$ chiral ring's elements do not flow, but we will leave a thorough study on this and other directions for future works.
+This is consistent with the results by \cite{Chang:2019kiu}, where they showed the K\"{a}hler potential ($D$-term) receives corrections from the $T\oT$ deformation while the superpotential ($F$-term) is protected.
+However, it is also worth to keep in mind that for a generic supersymmetric field theory, non-perturbative effects of the $T\oT$ deformation may lead to some ``large'' $D$-term deformation which will change the index.
+Also, the CFIV index not flowing hints at the possibility that the $\mathcal{N} = (2, 2)$ chiral ring do not flow.
+But we will leave a thorough study on these two questions and other directions for future works.

 To conclude this paper, in \S \ref{sec:conclusion} we will discuss open questions for future directions including: studying SCFT correlators under different irrelevant deformations, a possible way to derive the $tt^*$ equations using the deformed CFIV index and TBA analyses for other deformed supersymmetric integrable models, and reflection matrices in the presence of a boundary.